jondcampbell/vue-fantasy-picker/README.md

 - Change category average method(average, median, average of a median group?)
 - Calculate each players variance from category average
 - Highlight top players in each category and players who are in top X players in the most categories
-- Working settings tools for modify configuration
+- Working settings tools to modify configuration
 - Player filter by position
 - Player searching by partial name
 - Mark your team